juliasilge/supervised-ML-case-studies-course/slides/chapter2_05.md

 2 Not remote  6273
 ```

-Notes: This is in fact what happens with our dataset here (I know because I tested it out) so we need to do something to address this imbalance.
+Notes: This is in fact what happens with our dataset here (I know because I tested it out ✅) so we need to do something to address this imbalance.
 There are a variety of options available to you, which vary from quite simple to more complex, and we're going to start with a simple option.

 ---